shirish93/shirish93.github.io/_funding/marcha-collection-research.md

 categories: [ funding ]
 ---

+LLink to the other document, and say I'm willing to fund so-and-so amount if people are going to do so-and-so work.

 Marcha - travel Nepal, collect recipes and marcha from all across the country, do a taste and microbiological analysis of the samples.
 Collect stories.
     * What exactly is my ask?
     * What credentials/experience do the applicants need to have to get the funding?